biopython/biopython/README.rst

     pip install biopython

-However, if you need to compile Biopython yourself, the following are required at compile time - unless you are using Jython (support for which is deprecated).
+However, if you need to compile Biopython yourself, the following are required at compile time:

 - Python including development header files like ``python.h``, which on Linux are often not installed by default (trying looking for and installing a